 Underestimating switching effort: Migration takes time — but staying put costs more in the long run when your software can’t keep up.

-The PMS should integrate cleanly with the tools you use today — without paywalls, restrictions, or vague promises.
+Your self-storage management software should integrate cleanly with the tools you use today — without paywalls, restrictions, or vague promises about future compatibility.

 You should be able to access, export, and analyze your data whenever you want.
 No exceptions.